A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Common methods

 It is worth noting that a single 2D image is actually a three-dimensional tensor of data: two spatial and one spectral.
 A 2DCNN operates on this 3D data by treating the spectral information as the ``channels'' dimension.
 Similarly, a temporal stack of 2D images is a four-dimensional tensor of data: two spatial, one spectral and one temporal.
 A 3DCNN operates on a 4D ``image cube''.
 Thus, in the literature, an ``image cube'' may refer to the 3D data from a single 2D image after adding a singleton ``channels'' dimension (type S-c), or it may refer to the standard 4D data, using the spectral information as the ``channels'' dimension (type ST-c).

-The terminology used for this taxonomy can be used for combinations not shown in Figure \ref{fig:data-interpretations}.
-For example, \cite{chelali_deep-star_2021} and \cite{paul_generating_2022} both interpreted spatiotemporal as an image (type ST-i) without aggregation and in completely different ways.
+The terminology used for this taxonomy can also be used for combinations not shown in Figure \ref{fig:data-interpretations}.
+For example, \citet{chelali_deep-star_2021} and \citet{paul_generating_2022} both interpreted spatiotemporal as an image (type ST-i) without aggregation and in completely different ways.
 This taxonomy does not exhaustively describe every possible way to use data with modern deep learning algorithms, but describes the main cases with a consistent terminology.
+This enables more effective communication of technical details of algorithms.